Page Contents

 Students attending Husson University annually receive financial aid funds totaling in excess of $65 million from federal, state, private, and institutional sources.
 Aid resources are made available to students on the basis of financial need determined by the submission of the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is the only application required for need-based financial aid consideration at Husson.

 The FAFSA collects income and asset information about students and their parents, if applicable.
 This information is analyzed by the Department of Education and provided to financial aid agencies and institutions.
 For the 2024-2025 academic year, the FAFSA will be available in December 2023 and should be completed as soon as possible to ensure equitable consideration for existing aid resources.
+For the 2025-2026 academic year, the FAFSA should be available as of October 1, 2024.
 All applicants must file by April 15 in order to be considered for all available financial aid.

 Financial aid is renewed annually based upon continued financial need as demonstrated through the annual filing of the FAFSA and the requirement that the student meet the stipulations of the Satisfactory Academic Progress Financial Aid Policy.